kailash-manasarovar/statement/docs/timeline/2024/october.md

 - When I stop, it's impossible to see how to fix this, and I try every permutation of getting the Google voice to come back.
 Nothing works.
 - When I arrive in Fatima the following evening, even though my iPhone camera is blocked, I get notifications on fake accounts of items in my hotel room.
 Of course, only the camera facing me is blocked, not the one looking out.

+### Madrid

+- I see [my friend](../2024/march.md#madrid) again and explain how much danger I am in.
+- She tells me she knows someone who can help me; a lady who works for the Spanish foreign office in London.
+- My friend says she can visit Madrid the following week as I'm passing through on my way home and talk to her.

 ## The router malfunctions while I'm in Fatima

 - On Tuesday 22nd October around 11am, my router at home malfunctions.